(888) 552-6760 SCHEDULE AN APPOINTMENT

 Cancer and cancer treatments may sometimes lead to dysphagia, or difficulty swallowing.

-Your ability to enjoy food comfortably and safely is something you and your care team should tackle together to achieve.
-Good nutrition may help you keep your strength up and maintain a healthy weight.
+The ability to enjoy food comfortably and safely is something every patient and his or her care team should tackle together.
+Good nutrition may help patients keep their strength up and maintain a healthy weight.

-If you have trouble eating for more than two days, contact your care team right away.
+Patients who have trouble eating for more than two days should contact the care team right away.

-Cancer: The location of a tumor may impact your ability to swallow.
-Head and neck cancers in particular may lead to dysphagia, but so can a tumor that places pressure on the esophagus or one that affects the brain, preventing it from sending the right messages to your esophagus.
+Cancerous tumors: The location of a tumor may impact the patient's ability to swallow.
+Head and neck cancers in particular may lead to dysphagia, as well as a tumor that places pressure on the esophagus or one that affects the brain, preventing it from sending the right messages to the patient's esophagus.

-Cancer treatments: Radiation and chemotherapy may cause dysphagia due to mouth sores or pain when swallowing.
+Cancer treatments: Radiation therapy and chemotherapy may cause dysphagia from mouth sores or pain when swallowing.
 Radiation therapy in particular may affect saliva, causing dry mouth, which also makes swallowing difficult.
+In addition, radiation therapy may cause scarring within the digestive tract, making swallowing challenging.
 Often, these side effects resolve quickly.

 • Infection in the mouth or esophagus